 All drivers owe a duty of care to others on the road to operate their vehicles safely to avoid accidents.
 Manufacturers owe a duty of care to consumers to provide safe products.

-• Breach of Care
+Breach Of Care

 You must prove that the party breached the duty of care owed to your loved one.
 For instance, a driver’s failure to obey traffic laws caused a deadly crash, or property owner failed to warn a person of dangerous conditions on the property that led to a death.